Get a cheap laptop for back-to-school or Netflix in bed

 4. Lenovo Chromebook S330: Best Chromebook under 300$

-Now, you can find a ton of no-name laptops on Amazon from fishy Chinese brands with better specs than devices from large companies.
+Now, you can find a ton of no-name laptops on Amazon from fishy Chinese brands boasting better specs than devices from large companies are packing.
 But, in most cases, these devices have atrocious build quality and even worse quality control.
 In other words, we cannot recommend any of those devices.
-We can recommend the HyBook from Hyundai, a Korean conglomerate that should offer better quality products than no-name Chinese brands.
+However, we can recommend the HyBook from Hyundai, a Korean conglomerate that should offer better quality products than no-name Chinese brands.